-Kevin is a community campaigner, education and communications professional living in West Yorkshire.
+Kevin is an experienced campaigner, strategist and leader in external affairs, innovative adult education and inclusive communications living in West Yorkshire.

 With over two decades experience in not-for-profit sectors, he has experience of managing and delivering front line community development and engagement services, leading external affairs and communications for large and small organisations and for providing project management, research advice and consultancy services to the adult education and education technology sectors.